email2ify/drf-frieds/README.md

 ## User Stories

-The back-end section deals on its administration side.
+The back-end section deals on the administration side.

 My user story:

-* As an admin, I want to be able to create, edit and delete users, add species, countries, comments , so that I can take care of the application content,used by the frontend users and also remove any inappropriate content sent by users on the general enquiring form.
+* As an admin, I want to be able to create, edit and delete users, add species, countries, comments , so that I can take care of the application content,used by the frontend users and also remove any inappropriate content or image sent by users.

 **By Epics**